 Joseph Strick (USA, 1923-2010).
 Still from the Penelope Episode in Ulysses, 1967.
-Film (01:12:00).
+Film, 01:12:00.
 London, UK: British Lion Films. | Richard Hamilton (England, 1922-2011).
 Detail from The Heaventree of Stars, 1998.
-Iris digital print on paper (53x38).
+Iris digital print on paper, 53 x 38.
 London, UK: Tate Gallery.

-Such gray zone, as the lechos of Odysseus, is evoked in the lthaca episode of Joyce's Ulysses, where Molly and Bloom, respectively described as "listener and narrator" (Joyce 1934:17.721), slept head to toe in their bed, as evidenced in Joseph Strick's film.
-Richard Hamilton's representation of the same scene, further includes the old iron bedstead to separate the two sleepers, akin to the Horizon's dividing role on the Glass.
+Such grey zone, as the lechos of Odysseus, is evoked in the Ithaca episode of Joyce's Ulysses, where Molly and Bloom, respectively described as "listener and narrator" (Joyce 1934:17.721), slept head to toe in their bed, as evidenced in Joseph Strick's film Ulysses (1967).
+Richard Hamilton's representation of the same scene further includes the old iron bedstead to separate the two sleepers, akin to the Horizon's dividing role on the Glass.
 The couple is shown to fall in a continuum yet be at opposite ends to one another, just like the two parts of Duchamp's Glass.
 Despite this dividing line, however, the couple use the same bed as a mutually shared space, which only temporarily brings together the couple that is usually apart for most of the day.

-Digital renderings of Duchamp's Glass.
-Left: Perspectival and Orientational Rendering. | Right: Flow of Energy Rendering.
+$Digital\ renderings\ of\ Duchamp's\ \textit{Glass}.\ Left:\ Perspectival\ and\ Orientational\ Rendering.\ |\ Right:\ Flow\ of\ Energy\ Rendering.$